Over 500 pipeline workers stranded behind Wet'suwet'en clan blockades, Coastal GasLink says | CBC News

 Coastal GasLink says more than 500 pipeline workers are stranded after a Wet'suwet'en Nation clan set up three blockades along the only access road to two work camps in a remote part of northern B.C.

-The company says supplies at the camps will run out in the coming days and workers won't be able to reach medical care in an emergency because of the "illegal blockades."
+The company says supplies at the camps will run out in the coming days, water is begin conserved, and workers won't be able to reach medical care in an emergency because of the "illegal blockades."

 "Unlawful actions ... have put our people in danger," Coastal GasLink said in a statement.

-The Gidimt'en Clan of the Wet'suwet'en Nation wants to evict pipeline workers from its traditional territories near Houston, B.C., about 650 kilometres northwest of Vancouver.
+On Sunday, the Gidimt'en Clan of the Wet'suwet'en Nation told Coastal GasLink it would enforce the eviction of pipeline workers from its traditional territories near Houston, B.C., about 1,000 kilometres northwest of Vancouver.

+According to the Gidim'ten Clan, an enforcement notice, issued at 5 a.m.
+PT Sunday, provided an eight-hour window for CGL workers to leave before the access road was blocked.

 Jennifer Wickham, media co-ordinator for the Gidimt'en checkpoint, which monitors access to part of the territory, says the route on the Morice River Forest Service Road is now impassible for all vehicles, including supply trucks.